Amode Ibrahim Atchia

-Amode Ibrahim Atchia (અમોદે ઇબ્રાહિમ અથિયા; 25 May 1868 – 17 September 1947), otherwise known as Major Atchia, was an entrepreneur and technologist in the Indian Ocean Islands who pioneered the use of scientific concepts and invented structural and mechanical advances in technology for the nationbuilding of Mauritius.
+Amode Ibrahim Atchia (અમોદે ઇબ્રાહિમ અથિયા; 25 May 1868 – 17 September 1947), otherwise known as Major Atchia, was a Mauritian entrepreneur and technologist who pioneered the use of scientific concepts and invented structural and mechanical advances in technology for the nationbuilding of the country.

 Early life

 Born in Rose-Belle, in Grand Port district, AIA was the son of a Surti Muslims merchant called Ibrahim Sulleman Atchia who had arrived from Barbodhan, a village 15 km from Surat, in Gujarat state of India in the course of free trade.
 Despite little formal education, Amode Ibrahim Atchia, along with his three brothers, set about making unprecedented contributions to laying down the foundations of Mauritian society during the early 1900s.

 Enterprise

 AIA is credited with setting up the Société Atchia Frères, reconstructing the first mosque at Rose Hill following the historic cyclone of 1892, and constructing the first ice factory and saw mill since the 1920s, with technological innovations in use of wind-energy and pre-fabricated concrete.
 The Atchias also opened the first Indian-run primary school near the mosque.
 In 1900, Major with his brother Hossen, dammed a river near Reduit and built the first hydro electric plant and generated electricity, thus introducing hydro-electric power to the people of Mauritius with AIA appointed as self-elected leader of Mauritius Hydro Electric Company.
 In 1915, he pioneered the country's first Cinema House in Rose Hill, and thereafter in 1930, built the Cinéma des Familles, in Port-Louis, among several others in the same decade, such as La Salle Mon Bijou at Rose Belle, the Salle des Fêtes at Mahébourg, and the Cinema Coronation at Flacq.